experimentarium/times/docs/part-2/10-demand-functions.md

 The equations that are used to model the demand functions in TIMES are presented in {numref}`dem-constraints` below.
 The primary role of the variables and equations used to model Demand Functions is to control the standard TIMES demand variables VAR_DEM and the associated losses or gains in consumer\'s utility in the regional demand utility part of the objective function (EQ_OBJELS).

 :::{admonition} Reminder

 The elastic demand function formulations are activated at run time from the data handling system.
-The linear formulation is activated by the switch $SET TIMESED YES and the non-linear formulation by the switch $SET MICRO YES.
+The linear formulation is activated by the switch `$SET TIMESED YES` and the non-linear formulation by the switch `$SET MICRO YES`.
 :::

 ```{list-table} Model constraints specific to demand functions